rokibulslam/Trip-Advisor-Server-MERN/README.md

-# Welcome To TRIP ADVISOR SERVER site
+### Welcome To TRIP ADVISOR SERVER site

+### About CAR HOUSE server.

+    * I have used most popular javascript runtime Node.js as backend language
+    * Used MongoDB database
+    * Used Express.js as a framework of Node.js
+    * I used MongoDB for Database
+    * Deployed server side at heroku
+    * Some REST API has been created for multi-purpose use